 The current process for meeting energy and reserve requirements in real time, and pricing the system conditions when RT SCED forecasts that energy supply is less than the demand for energy and reserves, is opaque and not defined in the PJM governing documents.
 It is unclear whether and how PJM converts reserves to energy before violating the power balance constraint.
 It is unclear whether and when PJM uses its authority under the tariff to curtail exports from PJM capacity resources to meet the power balance constraint.
 It is unclear whether PJM would maintain a minimum level of synchronized reserves even if that would result in a controlled load shed.
 The current RT SCED does not have a mechanism to convert inflexible reserves procured by the ASO to energy to satisfy the power balance constraint.
-126 SCED solutions from October 1, 2019, February 16, 2020, and April 21, 2020, indicate that the currently defined logic meets transmission constraint limits and reserve requirements but violates the power balance constraint, and does not reflect this constraint violation in prices.
+SCED solutions from October 1, 2019, February 16, 2020, and April 21, 2020, indicate that the currently defined logic meets transmission constraint limits and reserve requirements but violates the power balance constraint, and does not reflect this constraint violation in prices.
 This logic, if correctly described and if there were an actual power balance constraint violation, is not consistent with basic economics.
+Effective from August 8, 2024, PJM updated SCED and LPC to convert reserves to energy before violating the power balance constraint.